 Step 5: Ribs

 If you’re a fan of a good rib roast, now’s the time to claim your prize.
 Use your knife or a saw to remove the ribs where they connect with the spine.
-Take extra care during this process — make sure your fingers are safely out of the way.

 Happy hunting.